Author: Soumya Sethuraman

 Changing business thinking for changing times

-Developing and deploying models is only the first step: the key challenge is getting financial institutions to adopt them with confidence.
+Developing and deploying models is only the first step in credit monitoring: the key challenge is getting financial institutions to adopt them with confidence.

 It is important to ensure that the model is easy to interpret, especially in the context of early warnings, when even the top predictors look like ‘weak signals’ three to six months out from the actual event.
 Another challenge is having models that are dynamic and can adjust themselves to the new normal of accelerated change.
 Financial institutions should evaluate early warning models that can learn to normalize customer behavioral variables by changing macroeconomic and industry-specific indicators.